book cover

 Serve this platter at simple wine and cheese gatherings, birthday partiesbaby showerspool parties, graduation partiesgarden parties, or a fall charcuterie gathering.
 The ideas for serving fruit and cheese platters are endless.

-If you want to impress your guests at your next party, then you need to make this colorful platter!
 This is the perfect appetizer for any occasion and is easy to make.

-Be sure to check out how to make the prettiest fruit platter and the best fruit dip as well as our complete guide on making a cheese platter.
+Be sure to check out how to make the prettiest fruit platter and the best fruit dip, as well as our complete guide on making a cheese platter.

 Strawberries, apples, black berries, peaches, grapes, and cheese on a table.

-How To Make A Fruit and Cheese Platter
+How to Make a Fruit and Cheese Platter

-Prep Ingredients
+1. Prep Your Ingredients

 A platter filled with sliced cheese and fresh fruit.

-Best Fruits
+Best Fruits to Pair with Cheese

 Sliced fruit on a fruit platter with goat cheese.